Ausiarm/T3A1/README.md

 ## Question 1
-*Provides an extensive overview and description of a standard source control process* Provide an overview and description of a standard source control process for a large project

 Firstly, what is source control?
   * Taken directly from the Atlassian [documentation](https://www.atlassian.com/git/tutorials/what-is-version-control), source control and version control are two terms that are used interchangeably and should not be confused for separate systems.
 These terms are used to describe the process of both tracking and managing the changes that are made to software on a project.
 This process follows the same rules whether utilized on an individual level or all the way up to enterprise level.
   * In other words, when utilizing source control, a team or individual can keep track of how they are changing code.
 Once at a stable point, with source control, they can either commit their changes or revert them without harming the overall project.